64bitpandas/notes/content/cs70/discrete-math/graphs.md

-# Graphs

-{% hint style="info" %}
+---
+weight: 940
+---

+> [!info] Content Note
+>
-This is a second introduction to graphs that assumes you've at least seen them before.
-Take a look at the [61B version](https://cs61b.bencuan.me/abstract-data-types/graphs) if you feel lost!
+> This is a second introduction to graphs that assumes you've at least seen them before.
+Take a look at the [61B version](/cs61b/abstract-data-types/graphs) if you feel lost!
-{% endhint %}

 ## What's a graph?